danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 hello world!
 ```

-We can see that the image was loaded without any problems by podman, and we were able to run a container based on our image, correctly dumping `hello world!` to stdout.
+We can see that the image was loaded without any problems by podman, and we were able to run a container based on our image, correctly outputting `hello world!` to stdout.
 Let's inspect our loaded image:

 ```
 $ podman image ls hello